cernbox/eosinfo/README.md

 # Eos Info
 Place this app in **owncloud/apps/**

+This app adds a tab to the detailed side view that contains EOS information.
+The information exposed currently is:

+* EOS path
+* XROOTD path

 ## Building the app

 The app can be built by using the provided Makefile by running: